Somatic Experiencing

 Frequently Asked Questions

 • Somatic Experiencing is especially effective for conditions rooted in unresolved trauma and nervous system dysregulation.
 In my practice, I use it to help high-achieving women heal from persistent anxiety, panic attacks, imposter syndrome, burnout, phobias, self-doubt, developmental trauma, and childhood trauma.
-If your body is stuck in survival mode despite your best cognitive efforts to move forward, somatic Experiencing can help address what is driving those patterns at the source.
+If your body is stuck in survival mode despite your best cognitive efforts to move forward, Somatic Experiencing can help address what is driving those patterns at the source.

-• During somatic Experiencing sessions, you may notice a range of physical responses as your nervous system begins to let go of stored survival energy.
+• During Somatic Experiencing sessions, you may notice a range of physical responses as your nervous system begins to let go of stored survival energy.
 Common signs include deep spontaneous breaths or sighs, gentle trembling or shaking, warmth spreading through the body, a feeling of heaviness followed by lightness, muscle twitches, stomach gurgling, or a sudden wave of tiredness.
 These responses are normal and healthy.
 They are your body completing the protective responses it was never able to finish.

 • When something overwhelming happens, your nervous system activates survival responses like fight, flight, or freeze.
 If those responses are never completed, the energy stays trapped in your body.
 Somatic Experiencing works by gently guiding your nervous system to complete those interrupted responses.
 Through carefully paced attention to physical sensations, tension patterns, and impulses, your body gradually discharges the stored survival energy and returns to a regulated state.
 It is not about reliving the trauma.
 It is about letting your body finish what it started.